donmerendolo/exportify-cli/README.md

 Copy the Client ID, Client Secret and Redirect URI and paste them below.
 ```

-After running `python exportify-cli.py` (or [`exportify-cli.exe`](https://github.com/donmerendolo/exportify-cli/releases/latest/download/exportify-cli.exe) if you use Windows) the first time, it should keep you authenticated so you don't have to log in each time.
+After running `python exportify-cli.py` (or [`exportify-cli.exe`](https://github.com/donmerendolo/exportify-cli/releases/latest/download/exportify-cli.exe) if you use the Windows binary) the first time, it should keep you authenticated so you don't have to log in each time.
 If you wish to log out, simply remove the `.cache` file.

 ---